 - the annual assessment of the Independent status of such Independent Non-Executive Directors. - To ensure that the company has a succession policy and plan in place for the Chairman of the Board, the Chief Executive Officer of the company, and all other Executive and Non-Executive Directors and senior management positions. - To ensure that the Board undertakes an annual performance evaluation of itself, its Committees, the Chairman and other individual Directors.

 Members of the Committee during the year under review are:

-S/no Name Status Designation (i) Mr. I. Chibuike Okorie Non-Executive Director Chairman (till 30th September 2019) (ii) Mallam Adamu Sufi Non-Executive Director Chairman (from 1st October, 2019) (iii) Arc.
-Ayodeji Olorunda Non-Executive Director Member (iv) Mr. Yomi Adewusi Non-Executive Member Member
+S/no Name Status Designation (i) Mallam Adamu Sufi Non-Executive Director Chairman (ii) Arc.
+Ayodeji Olorunda Non-Executive Director Member (iii) Mr. Yomi Adewusi Non-Executive Member Member